 Nutrition for early-morning workouts

 If you’re going to get out of bed early and get work out with the rising sun, you’re going to need some food before you go.
 This is especially true if your intention is to complete a high-quality interval workout.
-Overnight you’ve burned through most of your liver glycogen, and although you have full muscle glycogen stores, you’ll quickly run low on blood sugar and start feeling hungry and weak.
+Overnight you’ve burned through most of your liver glycogen, and although you have full muscle glycogen stores, you’ll quickly run low on blood sugar and start feeling hungry, weak, and unfocused.
 When you get out of bed – before you get into your gear – fuel up on a light meal/snack that’s rich in carbohydrate and contains a bit of protein/fat to keep you from feeling hungry again soon.
 Suggestions include: A banana and half a bagel with peanut butter.
 Granola with almond milk (maybe heated in the microwave).
-Fruit juice and toast with Nutella (or Justin’s Chocolate Hazelnut Butter if you want less sugar).
+Personally I reach for a Mixed Berry ProBar Bite, which is a 190-calorie all-natural bar that satisfies just about everyone’s nutritional needs and restrictions (it’s vegan, non-GMO, certified organic, and Kosher, but it does contain tree nuts if you’re allergic to those).
 A cup of coffee or a shot of espresso is probably a necessity for some of you, and that’s fine too.
 The point is, you want something relatively small that will digest and settle quickly.
-Personally, I always knock back a GU Roctane Gel right before I leave the house on an early morning ride as well.
-I’ve found it helps me get going a bit better.

 Nutrition for after-work training sessions

 For many athletes, working out after working all day means your training session is going to start 4+ hours after you ate lunch.
 Therefore, an afternoon snack is in order, not because it’s going to add to your muscle glycogen levels, but because no one performs at their best when they’re excessively hungry.
 Unlike your early-morning snack, however, you’re not trying to overcome the impact of a 7+ hour overnight fast.
 As a result, you don’t need much in the way of calories.
-Two hundred or so calories in the form of almonds or a granola bar paired with a sports drink or a gel in the 60 minutes before your training session will get the job done.
+A 100-200 calorie snack of nuts or another Probar Bite about 30-60 minutes beforehand will get the job done.
+When I’m getting ready for a high-intensity post-work interval session I include a Carb Boom Energy Gel within 5-10 minutes of heading out the door.
 And if caffeine will help you focus on your workout better then have at it, within moderation.
 Just remember that if you chronically rely on caffeine to help you focus and push yourself in training, it will gradually become less effective as you develop a tolerance to it.
 To get more of an impact from caffeine in competition, it helps to somewhat limit your caffeine intake outside of competition.